deohs/r_onramp/r_data_types_language_basics.md

 R allows you to perform calculations on all items in a vector or all rows of a data frame at the same time.

 Operations that allow this are called *vectorized* operations.
-They are often much faster than the alternatives (e.g. "loops").
+They may be much faster than the alternatives (e.g. "loops").